ejmenkhorst/robotframework_practicesoftwaretestingdotcom/functional-ui-testcases.md

 And user is logged in
 And there are items in the shopping cart
-And proceeds to checkout and enters valid shipping and payment information When the user places the order
+And proceeds to checkout and enters valid shipping and payment information When the user pays the order
-Then the user should be redirected to the order confirmation page And the payment should be processed successfully
+Then the user should be notified with a successful payment notification And the user should be notified with a successful order notification
 ```

 ##### TC-004 Scenario: User should not be able to proceed checkout if not logged in